-Understanding Home Sharing
+Learn more about Home Sharing

-Home Sharing in iTunes lets you share your iTunes media libraries between up to five computers in your household.
-You can also use Home Sharing to play your iTunes content on your iOS devices and Apple TV (2nd generation) if they are connected to your home Wi-Fi network.
+Home Sharing in iTunes lets you share your iTunes media libraries between up to five computers in your household and play your iTunes content on your iOS devices and Apple TV (2nd generation or later).

-Home Sharing your iTunes libraries among your family computers
+Home Sharing among your family computers

 Home Sharing enables you to stream or transfer music, movies, TV shows, apps, and more among up to five authorized computers in your household.
 To do so, turn on Home Sharing on each computer using the same Apple ID.
 Once you've turned on Home Sharing, all of the libraries from your computers will show up in the Shared section in the upper-right corner of iTunes.